Mastercard 4837 - No Cardholder Authorization

 - AVS evidence invalid or goods not shipped to confirmed address

-- Transaction was not authenticated
+- Transaction wasn't authenticated

 - Compelling evidence insufficient